Blended Retirement System

 Currently, 81 percent of active service members leave the military with no retirement benefits.
 The new Blended Retirement System (BRS) will ensure that nearly 85 percent of military service members leave the service with retirement benefits.

-Below you will find an overview of the BRS, including information about eligibility and opt-in dates, next steps and ways organizations can help spread the word.
+Below you will find an overview of the BRS, including information about eligibility, opt-in dates and next steps.
 Get retirement ready!
 Now is the time to educate yourself about the BRS so that you can take decisive action in 2018.
 Military Saves is here to help.

 The Blended Retirement System (BRS) is the new military retirement system that combines the 20-year military retirement (the defined annuity), with a defined contribution plan, known as the Thrift Savings Plan (TSP), as it's more commonly referred to.